 -----------------------Start of change 8-------------------------------------------

-7.3.3.14 Resource discovery procedure
+7.3.3.14 Discovery related procedure

 If the Operation Execution Time is given in the request, the Hosting CSE should perform the following procedures at the time and shall not perform the procedures before the time.

-Resource discovery is used to discover resources in a CSE.
-A Resource discovery request is done by sending a Retrieve request with filterUsage, one of the Filter Criteria parameters, configured as "Discovery" and the request may include other Filter Criteria parameters as well.
+The Discovery procedure is used to discover resources in a CSE.
+A Discovery-related request is done by sending a Retrieve request with filterUsage, one of the Filter Criteria parameters, configured as "Discovery" and the request may include other Filter Criteria parameters as well.
 A resource discovery request procedure shall be comprised of the following actions.

-Originator:

-The Originator shall follow the steps from Orig-1.0 to Orig-6.0 specified in clause 7.2.2.1 Generic Resource Request Procedure for Originator.

-In addition to Orig-1.0, the following steps shall be performed.

-The To parameter in the Retrieve Request indicates the root of where the discovery begins.

-The Retrieve Request shall include a Filter Criteria request parameter that includes a filterUsage element configured with either "Discovery Criteria" or "IPE On-demand Discovery".

-The Retrieve Request may include other elements of Filter Criteria.

-Receiver:

-The Receiver shall follow the steps from Recv-1.0 to Recv-7.0 specified in clause 7.2.2.2.

-The Hosting CSE shall not perform steps from Recv-6.3 to Recv-6.6 but perform the following steps instead.
+If the parameter filterUsage is configured as "Discovery", "Discovery-based Operation " or "IPE On-demand Discovery" the request is a Discovery-related request and the Hosting CSE shall perform the steps described below.
+The parameter filterUsage indicates the type of procedure to be performed, as follows:

+Discovery: initiated by a Retrieve request with filterUsage configured as "Discovery".

+Discovery-based Operation: initiated by Create, Update or Delete requests with filterUsage configured as "Discovery-based Operation".

+IPE On-demand Discovery: initiated by a Retrieve request with filterUsage configured as "IPE On-demand Discovery".The Hosting CSE shall perform the following procedures in order to identify the resource set based on conditions specified in Filter Criteria.

+The Discovery procedure begins with the children of the resource addressed by the To parameter (the ‘targeted resource’).
+The Hosting CSE shall not include the targeted resource in the resulting resource set.

+The Hosting CSE shall check if the resource addressed by the To parameter exists.
+If the resource does not exist, the Hosting CSE shall reject the request with a Response Status Code indicating "NOT_FOUND" error.

-The Receiver shall find the resources that match all the configured Filter Criteria and to which the Originator has "Discover" privilege, among all the children/descendent resource of the addressed resource.
-As part of this search, the Receiver will not consider any child/descendent <AE> resource with registrationStatus attribute set to INACTIVE, and any child/descendent resources of this INACTIVE <AE> resource.
+The Hosting CSE shall examine the child / descendent resources of the targeted resource to find the resources that match the Filter Criteria Matching Conditions.
+In this search, the Hosting CSE will not consider any child/descendent <AE> resource with registrationStatus attribute set to INACTIVE, and any child/descendent resources of this INACTIVE <AE> resource.
+The Hosting CSE shall proceed with the search even if the targeted resource does not match the Matching Conditions.